 The reason I’m encouraging you to splurge on home maintenance is that it would actually save you money down the line and keep your home value on par.

-When it comes to your house, small issues, when ignored, could easily grow into serious and more costly problems later on.
+When it comes to your house, minor issues, when ignored, could easily grow into severe and more costly problems later on.
 So it’s best to tackle them as soon as they’re discovered.

-Last but not least, make sure to hire someone trust-worthy and experienced.
-It might be expensive but your peace of mind is priceless, right?
+Last but not least, make sure to hire someone trustworthy and experienced.
+It might be expensive, but peace for your mind is priceless.

 5. Making connections

-Who we choose to surround ourselves with says a lot about us.
+The people we choose to surround ourselves with say a lot about us.

 Personally, I value people that offer at least one (or some combination) of the following:

 - Sense of humor

 I try my best to provide all of the above, to build genuine relationships with great people.

 Because this is a personal finance blog, I strongly encourage you to connect with those you deem financially successful.